Platelet-Rich Plasma vs. Granulocyte Colony-Stimulating Factor vs. Placebo and Outcomes in Frozen Embryo Transfer

 Embryo implantation is affected by many factors.
 Many efforts were made to improve the implantation rate by different methods blastocyst transfer, assisted hatching, preimplantation genetic screening, hysteroscopy, removal of hydrosalpinges and endometrial scratch.
 Furthermore, infertility specialists suggested some empirical methods like the infusion in the uterine cavity of platelet-rich plasma (PRP) in patients with thin endometrium which has been shown to be effective in improving the pregnancy rate.

-There is only one study compared the impact of PRP and GCSF administration on the pregnancy rate and on the endometrial thickness with a small sample size.
+There are limited studies that compared the impact of PRP and GCSF administration on the pregnancy rate and on the endometrial thickness with a small sample size.

-The rationale behind this current study is to assess the impact of using PRP versus GCSF on the outcomes of frozen embryo transfer in term of clinical pregnancy rates.
+The rationale behind this current study is to assess the impact of using PRP versus GCSF versus on the outcomes of FET in terms of pregnancy rates.

 STUDY OBJECTIVES